Reference

 defenseclaw guardrail disable [--connector X]Kill switch.
 Global disables everything; --connector X drops just that connector from the active set and removes its hooks.

-defenseclaw guardrail fail-mode [open|closed] [--connector X]Show/set the response-layer hook fail mode.
+defenseclaw guardrail fail-mode [open|closed] [--connector X]Show/set behavior for hook delivery, authentication, and invalid-response failures.
 Run bare it prints the global value plus a per-connector breakdown of every active connector's effective value.
 See Reference → Fail modes.

 defenseclaw guardrail hilt [on|off] [--min-severity high|medium|low|critical] [--connector X]Show/set human-in-the-loop approval policy.
 Run bare it prints the global value plus a per-connector breakdown.